Mackay, Queensland: Gateway to the Pioneer Valley

 Among the natural assets of the Pioneer Valley are the walking tracks and swimming holes of Finch Hatton Gorge.
 The Eungella National Park, located at the very top of the range, is the longest and oldest stretch of subtropical rainforest in Australia, covering more than 51,700 hectares.
 It is one of the few places where platypus can be seen swimming in the wild, while more than 225 species of bird have been recorded in the surrounding forests.

 Islands and beaches

 Mackay has 31 beaches within driving distance.
 Closest to the city are Illawong, Far and Town beaches.
 The patrolled Harbour Beach, adjacent to the Mackay Marina, is the most popular, being suitable for swimming.
 Lambert's Beach is also close to the city.
 Further north of the city are popular beaches at Bucasia, Dolphin Heads, Blacks Beach, Shoal Point and Eimeo – collectively these areas are known as the Northern Beaches.
 The Northern Beaches are popular with visitors, but are increasingly being developed as residential areas for Mackay's growing population.

-The islands immediately off Mackay are renowned for their azure blue waters, and are popular with fishermen.
-St Bees Island in particular is a well-known fishing spot.
-Brampton Island, to the north-east of the city, is a resort destination, with body therapy, water sports and snorkelling on offer.
-Flights to Brampton are available from Mackay Airport, as are boats from the marina.
-Carlisle, Scawfell and Keswick are other notable islands.
-Each is a national park surrounded by coral reefs.
-During the peak season from June to the end of August, whales can be heard and seen around these islands.